awsdocs/amazon-fsx-windows-user-guide/doc_source/what-is.md

 As a fully managed service, Amazon FSx for Windows File Server eliminates the administrative overhead of setting up and provisioning file servers and storage volumes\.
 Additionally, Amazon FSx keeps Windows software up\-to\-date, detects and addresses hardware failures, and performs backups\.
 It also provides rich integration with other AWS services like [AWS IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html), [AWS Directory Service for Microsoft Active Directory](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_microsoft_ad.html), [Amazon WorkSpaces](https://docs.aws.amazon.com/workspaces/latest/adminguide/amazon-workspaces.html), [AWS Key Management Service](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html), and [AWS CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html)\.

-## Amazon FSx Resources: File Systems and File Shares<a name="fsx-resources"></a>
+## Amazon FSx Resources: File Systems, Backups, and File Shares<a name="fsx-resources"></a>

 The primary resources in Amazon FSx are *file systems* and *backups*\.
 A file system is where you store and access your files and folders\.
 A file system is made up of a Windows file server and storage volumes, and is accessed with its DNS name\.
 When you create a file system, you specify an amount of storage capacity \(in GiB\) and an amount of throughput capacity \(in MBps\)\.
 All storage is SSD\-based, providing consistent submillisecond file operation latencies\.

 A Windows file share is a specific folder \(and its subfolders\) within your file system that you make accessible to your compute instances with SMB\.
 Your file system already comes with a default Windows file share\.
-You can create and manage as many other Windows file shares as you want using the Windows **Shared Folders** graphical user interface \(GUI\) tool\.
+You can create and manage as many other Windows file shares as you want using the Shared Folders graphical user interface \(GUI\) tool on Windows\.
+For more information, see [Using Microsoft Windows File Shares](using-file-shares.md)\.

 ### Accessing File Shares<a name="fsx-access-shares"></a>